ratiw/vuetable-2-tutorial/README.md

 > This is a Vuetable-2 tutorial project.
 The tutorial content is [here](./doc/README.md)

-> If you're using Bootstrap 3 CSS, clone the code from [vuetable-2-tutorial-bootstrap](https://github.com/ratiw/vuetable-2-tutorial-bootstrap) instead.
+If you're using Bootstrap 3 CSS, clone the code from [vuetable-2-tutorial-bootstrap](https://github.com/ratiw/vuetable-2-tutorial-bootstrap) instead.

+If you're using Bulma CSS, clone the code from [vuetable-2-tutorial-bulma](https://github.com/ratiw/vuetable-2-tutorial-bulma).

 ## Setup